 Salmon, cod, and prawn fishing is rewarding.
 Not interested in fishing?
-Charter a sighseeing tour boat and explore the nearby Copeland island Provincial Marine Park or the spectacular sights of world famous Desolation Sound Provincial Marine Park.
+Charter a sightseeing tour boat and explore the nearby Copeland Islands Provincial Marine Park or the spectacular sights of world famous Desolation Sound Provincial Marine Park.

 is exceptional, especially around the sheltered bays and islets of the nearby Copeland Islands Provincial Marine Park (aka Raggeds) just north of Lund.
 Or paddle through to world renowned Desolation Sound Marine Park.